kiran-collab/Griffin-Drone-Car-Collaboration/README.md

 2. Speed Detection & Direction Estimation of Drone

-_Using Lucas-Kanade optical flow approach, we calculate the speed of drone from the video stream_
+_Using Lucas-Kanade optical flow approach, we calculate the speed of drone from the video stream.

-![birdview_1_1](https://github.com/kiran-collab/Griffin-Drone-Car-Collaboration/assets/75129341/bcfaadd4-8b62-4e15-b247-051884be94e9)

 Direction is estimated using the video stream by utilizing the displacement of the pixels in an ROI (selected by user).
 The camera view-point is initially calibrated when the user selects the reference origin of the frame.
+Another parameter pixel_per_meter (ppm) is ingested real-time according to the video stream._

+![birdview_1_1](https://github.com/kiran-collab/Griffin-Drone-Car-Collaboration/assets/75129341/bcfaadd4-8b62-4e15-b247-051884be94e9)

 3. Frame partitioning and model offloading

 _An offline demonstration of the basic concept of frame partitioning combined with model offloading_